 We are happy to inform you that the Institute received a renewed Erasmus Higher Education Charter Award for Quality for 2021-2027, putting it on the map of excellent European higher education institutions with an evaluation total score of 100.00 (Threshold: 76).
-Soon we will publish our updated Erasmus+ policy statement and the ECHE Quality Award on our website.
+Below you will find our updated Erasmus Policy Statement.

 INSTITUTE OF SOCIAL SCIENCES AND HUMANITIES, SKOPJE